Blog Post · Artificial Intelligence

 The observation that shook AI research in 2022

-Imagine a language model with ten billion parameters.
-You give it a task: multi-digit addition, step by step.
-The result is random – garbled strings, obvious nonsense.
-Now take the same model, the same architecture, the same training process – but with a hundred billion parameters.
-And suddenly it can do arithmetic.
+A language model with ten billion parameters is given the task of carrying out multi-digit additions, step by step.
+The output is random – garbled strings, obvious nonsense.
+The same architecture, the same training procedure, but with a hundred billion parameters: the model now performs the arithmetic correctly.

 In 2022, Jason Wei and colleagues at Google published the paper that systematically documented this observation.[1]
 They examined over 137 different tasks – from multi-step arithmetic to logical deduction, word unscrambling, and quiz questions in Persian.
 Across all these tasks, the same pattern emerged: below a certain model size, random-level performance; above it, sudden competence.